xtallet/AIE7/11_Certification_Challenge/README.md

 - **[LANGSMITH_INTEGRATION_README.md](LANGSMITH_INTEGRATION_README.md)** - LangSmith integration documentation

 ### 🧪 RAGAS Testing & Evaluation
-This is the Jupyter Notebook I have been using to perform all RAGAS evaluations :
+This is the Jupyter Notebook I have been using to perform all RAGAS evaluations, in case you want to check it :
 **[s11_Certification_Challenge.ipynb](s11_Certification_Challenge.ipynb)**

 - Comprehensive RAGAS testing for different retrievers